mk0628878-ops/JOSHNA.P/README.md

-Intrinsic & Extrinsic Factors: Satisfaction stems from both internal fulfillment (meaningful work, autonomy) and external rewards (salary, benefits, job security).
+1.Intrinsic & Extrinsic Factors: Satisfaction stems from both internal fulfillment (meaningful work, autonomy) and external rewards (salary, benefits, job security).
-Work Environment & Culture: A, supportive, and safe working environment is fundamental to employee happiness.
+2.Work Environment & Culture: A, supportive, and safe working environment is fundamental to employee happiness.
-Leadership and Management: Consistent, transparent leadership that recognizes contributions helps employees feel valued.
+3.Leadership and Management: Consistent, transparent leadership that recognizes contributions helps employees feel valued.
-Career Growth: Employees feel more satisfied when they have opportunities to develop skills and advance in their roles.
+4.Career Growth: Employees feel more satisfied when they have opportunities to develop skills and advance in their roles.
-Relationships: Positive relationships and teamwork with colleagues improve job satisfaction.
+5.Relationships: Positive relationships and teamwork with colleagues improve job satisfaction.

 IDENTIFICATION KEY DRIVES OF EMPLOYEES SATISFACTION IN DHANALAKSHMI HOSPITAL